Configure repository

 export REKKORD_CONFIG_FILE=/path/to/config.ini

-# Use existing user to create new user
+# Or use existing user to create new user

 rekkord add_user joe -r ReadWrite